skinny85/eol-blog/content/articles/2022/graal-truffle-tutorial-part-7-function-definitions.md

 ```

 We have the "function" keyword, followed by the name of the function,
-and then its arguments, in parenthesis.
+and then its arguments, in parentheses.
 The body of the function is a block of statements, between brackets;
 the function can include their own local variables,
 which live only for the duration of the function call.